Sunday Morning With Cathy Macdonald

 Author and journalist Julie Davidson explains why Mrs Livingstone was just as tough as her famous missionary husband, David, although she has more or less been overlooked by history.

 And as an international tour of sacred Buddha relics comes to Edinburgh, whose theme is to encourage inter-faith dialogue I'll be welcoming custodian, Siliana Bosa, who explains why they have such an impact on those who come into contact with them.

-Plus this weeks excerpt from The Listening Project, as well as the usual excellent selection of music, it's a good listen between 7am-9pm this Sunday Morning With Cathy Macdonald.
+All this and the usual excellent selection of music, listen in between 7am-9pm this Sunday Morning With Cathy Macdonald.